MSc Urban Design

 Dissertation Project

-On completion of Semesters 1 and 2, you will undertake a written thesis over the third semester.
-In previous years, students have produced exceptional work including the study and comparison of urban form, the role of urban design in disaster scenarios, the design and management of infrastructure, and informal urbanism.
-The production of the thesis results in innovative outlooks which combine the students’ interests to the Unit’s very special take on urban design.
+The production of the thesis results in innovative outlooks which combine the students’ interests with the Unit’s very special take on urban design.
 The tutoring team is open and supportive, always ready to nurture new ideas and to share its current work.

 Learning & teaching